HiltonTod/HiltonTod.github.io/_pages/resume.md

 ### Awards

 -   Leads with Respect award - Nominated & approved by committee of peers for community leadership.
--   24 peer bonuses & kudos - Given by peers for a variety of reasons, including outstanding performance and community service.
+-   50 peer/spot bonuses & kudos - Given by peers & managers for a variety of reasons, including
+    outstanding performance and community service.

 ### Technologies used